-Welcome back to your course, Weddings 101: The Road to “I Do”!
+Welcome back to your course, Wedding Planning 101: The Road to “I Do”!
 This monthly series will provide you with a whole lot of clarity, destroy myths about how you’re “supposed to” plan a wedding and all the things you should know before your wedding day.
 I’m so glad you’re back.
-If this is the first lesson of the course you’ve read, I’ve linked parts 1 through 3 below so you can access those & get caught up!
+If this is the first lesson of the course you’ve read, I’ve linked parts 1 through 3 of Wedding Planning 101 below so you can access those & get caught up!

 Today, we’ll be talking about the Reception and what happens (or should happen) when your wedding is over.
 This post is so FULL of information, so grab a notebook and settle in because this info is RICH!